History of the Museum

 The Normandy Victory Museum was created in 2016 by three history enthusiasts: Patrick Fissot, history teacher and author of several books, including “D-Day, 70 jours pour libérer la Manche” (D-Day, 70 jours pour libérer la Manche).
 Christophe Beaussire, entrepreneur and Nicolas Bellée, chartered accountant.
 Three collectors animated by the same desire, to make known the Battle of the hedges, major event of the Second World War which marked so much their department and to pay homage to those who fought courageously to deliver the Manche dpt from the German yoke, military as well as civil.

-A personal historical heritage at the service of the public
+A personal historical heritage at the service of visitors

 Patrick Fissot and Nicolas Bellée are already great collectors when they join forces for this great museum project.
 Their respective personal collections are impressive and between 2004 and 2014, they put together a few large temporary exhibitions that earned them recognition from the community and the public.
 Building on these successes, they began to mature a museum project in 2015.